- JS Bundles

 - Have something in place to auto-upgrade the packages and do code upgrades if major changes are needed.

-app signatureverification set.- While the firebase options above is a similar way to check, it's not the same.
+- While the integrity options above are a way to check, it's not the same.

 - Always combine with backend checks where possible, not only on the client-side, since that can be bypassed.